tetcore/substrate-proof-of-existence/README.md

-# Substrate Proof of Existence Module
+# Tetcore Proof of Existence Module

-This is a simple Substrate runtime module to store online distributed [proof of existence](https://www.proofofexistence.com/) for any file.
+This is a simple Tetcore runtime module to store online distributed [proof of existence](https://www.proofofexistence.com/) for any file.

 ## Purpose